Gurobi/gurobi-optimods/docs/source/mods/workforce.rst

     2023-05-13     Y      Y       Y       Y    Y       Y       Y 2023-05-14     -      Y       Y       Y    Y       Y       -

-Notice that Siva's shifts have been adjusted so as to avoid any worker working more than five consecutive days.
+Notice that Siva's shifts have been adjusted to meet the requirement that not worker should work five or more consecutive days.

 Further Requirements
 --------------------